EDUCBA

 Below is the list of points that describes the difference:

 3. Autodesk software uses multiple animation controllers.
-The software stores the animation key values and procedural animation settings.
-It works in linking all of the objects together whereas, in the case of a blender, cycles are used to provide rendering performance which makes use of graphics card and not the CPU (known as GPU rendering), thereby speeding up the process to allow multiple number-crunching at once, which is again another way of performing 3D calculations for developing video games and rich 3D based heavy applications.
+The software stores the animation’s fundamental values and procedural animation settings.
+It works in linking all of the objects together, whereas, in the case of a blender, cycles are used to provide rendering performance that makes use of the graphics card.

 Comparison Table Between 3DS Max vs Blender